Samuel Langley: Life

 Langley was born in Roxbury, Boston, on August 22, 1834.

 Langley attended Boston Latin School and graduated from English High School of Boston, after which he became an assistant in the Harvard College Observatory.
-He then moved to a job at the United States Naval Academy, ostensibly as a professor of mathematics.
+He then moved to a job at the United States Naval Academy, nominally as a professor of mathematics.
 However, he was actually sent there to restore the Academy's small observatory.
 In 1867, he became the director of the Allegheny Observatory and a professor of astronomy at the University of Pittsburgh (then known as the Western University of Pennsylvania), a post he kept until 1891 even while he became the third Secretary of the Smithsonian Institution in 1887.
 In same year (1887) the Manchester Literary and Philosophical Society awarded Langley honorary membership of the Society.

 Langley was the founder of the Smithsonian Astrophysical Observatory.
 In 1875, he was elected as a member to the American Philosophical Society.
 In 1888 Langley was elected a member of the American Antiquarian Society.
 In 1898, he received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.